jpuigcerver/miarfid-atia-connect4/README.md

 ### connect4
 `connect4` is the main program which implements the Connect Four game, use it to play against an onther human or try to beat my AI.
-Unfortunately, `connect4` does not have a GUI, so you will have to play using your keyboard.
+Unfortunately, `connect4` does not have a GUI, so you will have to play using your keyboard and (again) your favorite terminal.

 ```
 $ ./connect4 -helpshort